 - During the 1918 Flu garlic cloves were hung around necks to keep the virus away.

-- Garlic to this day is still believed to hold strong anti-viral and medicinal properties for humans and it is a wonderful addition to gardens as it will keep away pests from deer to bugs of all kinds particularly when paired with brassicas in the garden.
+- Garlic to this day is still believed to hold strong antiviral and medicinal properties for humans (learn more about garlic and high blood pressure) and it is a wonderful addition to gardens as it will keep away pests from deer to bugs of all kinds particularly when paired with brassicas in the garden.

 How to Grow Garlic: